How to Use Logging

 In the Actions section, you can download different types of transaction logs:

-• Connector Logs: Transactions made through our integration when directly interacting with the Seller’s API.
+- Connector Logs: Transactions generated through our integration when interacting directly with the Seller's API.

-Connector Logs are always available, as they capture all activity between our integration and the Seller.
-However, you’ll see either Hotel-X Logs or Legacy Logs—never both—depending on which API the Buyer is using.
+Connector Logs are always available because they capture all activity between our integration and the Seller.
+Depending on the Buyer's API, you may see either HotelX Logs or Legacy Logs, never both.

 Can I Retrieve Logs from a One Step Book Operation?